Request submitted by the user and arrives in the Web API queue

 File transfer procedure

-The produced data is then transferred by the Web API client to the user's local disk (target file).
+If the request is completed succesfully, the produced data is then transferred by the Web API client to the user's local disk (target file).

 Once the data transfer is completed, the initial file will be removed from the ECMWF systems and it won't be any more available.